Rick Sutherland: Clicking on Success

 A resident of Los Gatos (where he lives with his wife, Lani), Rick expresses his appreciation for life in the Bay Area.
 “I’ve had the opportunity to travel to a lot of different places in the world, and there’s no place like here,” he affirms.
 “We live a really lucky lifestyle, with a vastly diverse topography and culture, all topped off with amazing weather.
 You can’t beat it!”

 Outside of work, Rick engages in a variety of active pastimes, most of which take place on two wheels.
 “I enjoy mountain biking with friends on local trails and going on motorcycle trips to places like Tahoe,” he says.
 “I also raced cars for 20 years and still have a passion for it, as well as a small collection of cars.”
-Additionally, Rick enjoys keeping up with his grown son and daughter, who are pursuing their own careers in New Zealand and Washington, D.C., respectively.
+Additionally, Rick enjoys keeping up with his grown son and daughter, who are pursuing their own careers in New York and Washington, D.C., respectively.

 In his life and career, Rick espouses the virtue of practicing the Golden Rule.
 “Whether it’s my employees, customers, friends or family, I try to treat others like I’d want to be treated,” he affirms.
 “When it comes to customers, this means giving them the best possible service and quality, which actually ends up being good for business since people are willing to pay for an honest service that brings a good value.
 So, as long as we continue to do that, it just makes our job more fun and rewarding.”

 When asked the first thing he’d do if he were to retire (again) tomorrow, Rick says he’d do some traveling.
-“The responsibility of running a business makes it hard to be away for very long, so I’d take the opportunity to visit my son in New Zealand and my daughter on the East Coast.”
+“The responsibility of running a business makes it hard to be away for very long, so I’d take the opportunity to visit my son in New York and my daughter on the East Coast.”

 Ask Me Anything!